 At half the size of a credit card, you will be surprised at the amount of hardware each board is equipped with, including 25 red LED lights that can flash messages.
 There are two programmable buttons that can be used to control games or pause and skip songs on a playlist.
 The micro:bit can even detect motion and tell you which direction you’re heading.
 It can also use Bluetooth Low Energy (BLE) to interact with other devices and the Internet.

 To follow along with this tutorial, you will only need a micro:bit, and a micro USB cable.
 Pretty simple!

-The micro:bit has a lot to offer when it comes to onboard inputs and outputs.
-In fact, there are so many things packed onto this little board that you would be hard pressed to really need anything else if you were looking at just exploring the basics of programming and hardware.
+There are two versions of the BBC micro:bit and both have a lot to offer when it comes to onboard inputs and outputs.
+In fact, there are so many things packed onto these little boards that you would be hard pressed to really need anything else if you were looking at just exploring the basics of programming and hardware.

 On the front of the board there are a number of components that are pretty visible right off the bat!

 The micro:bit has a 5x5 LED array that you can use as a tiny screen to draw on and display words, numbers and other information.

 |LED Array on micro:bit||LED Array on micro:bit V2|